nih-cfde/announcements/2019-09-25-announcements.md

 We have a website wireframe for the upcoming public facing CFDE site.
 It is currently loaded with some demo content from the old DCPPC site.
 You can download the mockup [here](https://github.com/nih-cfde/public-website-mockups).
 Please add comments, questions and suggestions for the site as [issues](https://github.com/nih-cfde/public-website-mockups/issues).
 We will be working to populate the site with CFDE content in the coming months.
 If you have content you would like added, please follow the instructions at the [website content repo](https://github.com/nih-cfde/public-website-content).

-The Technical team will be demoing portal capability to the NIH on Friday at noon.
-Watch the next announcements for outcomes.
+The Technical team will be demoing portal capability to the NIH this Friday.

 ## From the Web